Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 Project barriers and solutions:

 Couldn't add shadow to tickets because they are comprised of two many divs.
-If tickets were constructed better, this would be possible
+If tickets were constructed better, this would be possible.

+Initially I had the image, summary details, description and tickets all contained in the one flexbox container.
+This worked for all default phone and tablet sizes in google chrome developer tools but at certain screen lengths, it caused the page structure to collapse.
+I fixed this by putting the image and summary details in one flexbox and the other elements into a separate flexbox.

 ======